History of the Jews in Egypt: After the foundation of Israel in 1948

 Two members of the ring, Dr. Moshe Marzouk and Shmuel Azzar, were sentenced to death.
 In 1953, a cousin of Marzouk, Kamal Massuda, was killed, and the authorities did not make arrests.
 Other members of the sabotage rings had families who lost their livelihood after the 1947 Company Laws were implemented, which severely restricted the right to work and to own companies of non-Egyptian citizens.
 (Jews were not in general allowed citizenship.)

-In the immediate aftermath of trilateral invasion on 23 November 1956 by Britain, France, and Israel (known as the Suez Crisis), some 25,000 Jews, almost half of the Jewish community left for Israel, Europe, the United States, and South America, after being forced to sign declarations that they were leaving "voluntarily" and to agree with the confiscation of their assets.
+In the immediate aftermath of trilateral invasion on 23 November 1956 by Britain, France, and Israel (known as the Suez Crisis), some 25,000 Jews, almost half of the Jewish community left for Israel, Europe, the United States, and South America, after being forced to sign declarations that they were leaving "voluntarily" and to agree to the confiscation of their assets.
 Some 1,000 more Jews were imprisoned.
 Similar measures were enacted against British and French nationals in retaliation for the invasion.
 In Joel Beinin's summary: "Between 1919 and 1956, the entire Egyptian Jewish community, like the Cicurel firm, was transformed from a national asset into a fifth column."
 Hundreds of Jews were arrested or detained without charges, imprisoned, or interned in Jewish schools.
 Jews were also denaturalized, i.e. deprived of their Egyptian citizenship, and had their assets sequestered.
 Some Egyptian and stateless Jews were expelled from Egypt, creating a refugee crisis.

 After 1956, prominent families, like the Qattawis, were left with only a fraction of the social clout they had once enjoyed, if they could remain in Egypt at all.
 Ironically, Jews like Rene Qattawi were in full support of establishing an Arab-Egyptian nationalism, and were opposed to the rise of Zionism and the establishment of the State of Israel.
 Nonetheless, even this social elite of the Jewish population was not believed to have any place in the new Egyptian regime.